scotteh/php-dom-wrapper/README.md

 #### contents

-<u>Definition</u>

 ```
 NodeList contents()
 ```

-Return the children of each node in the current set.
+Return all children of each node in the current set.

 <u>Example</u>